Electronic Control Unit (ISO 26262, ASIL D)

 TT software architectures – supported by the techniques described in the ‘ERES2’ book – provide an excellent foundation for robust and cost-effective ISO 26262 designs.

-TT architectures also provide an extremely effective way of supporting “ASIL decomposition” (a key feature of many ISO 26262 designs): we say more about this in the example below.
+In addition.
+TT architectures provide an effective way of supporting “ASIL decomposition” (a key feature of many ISO 26262 designs): we will say more about this in the example below.

 Developing a cost-effective automotive ECU (ASIL D)

 In this example, we will consider a TT “electronic control unit” (TT ECU) for use in an automotive application.

 We will make the follow assumptions:

 - that this design is being developed in compliance with ISO 26262;